15 July 2011 at 3.25pm | 3 Comments

 The body-con gown

-Maria Callas made her debut in Covent Garden in 1964 as Tosca.
-For the role she wore a dark red velvet gown in the Empire style with a seam just under the bust.
-This design is still the traditional style for the role today, however, Maria Callas’ dress had one main difference, she was extremely conscious of her weight so the panel down the centre of the dress was reversed in order that the velvet looked darker and it made her look slimmer.
+Maria Callas made her debut in Covent Garden in 1952 as Norma, and went on to sang Aida, Leonora (Il trovatore), Violetta (La traviata), Medea and finally Tosca.
+For this her final role at Covent Garden she wore a dark red velvet gown in the Empire style with a seam just under the bust.
+This design is still the traditional style for the role today; however, Maria Callas’s dress had one main difference.
+She was extremely conscious of her weight, so the panel down the centre of the dress was reversed in order that the velvet looked darker and it made her look slimmer.

 Stage fright in 1964